cognitedata/reveal/documentation/README.md

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

+To test demos that require auth via https, proxy-server is set up.
+Just open `https://localhost:9000` that points at `http://localhost:3000` by default.

 ### Build

 ```